agile-students-spring2026/final-team_stereoscopically/front-end/docs/components.md

 - title and header display
 - preview region layout
 - shared apply and cancel action layout
+- optional interactive preview wiring and overlay passthrough used by filter-specific UIs

 **Not responsible for**
 - filter-specific state or transformation logic